 If there is only one thing you do in Singapore, make it to eat as much as you possibly can, whether you are a foodie or not.

-Everyone has different styles of travel, here are some of my suggestions on routes to take to see Singapore in a different light.
+Everyone has different styles of travel, here are some of my suggestions on routes to help you see Singapore in a different light.

 Everything I usually recommend my visiting friends to check out in Singapore in one post.
 Also, some of my reflections on my home country.

 I’ve always found Singapore’s subway or MRT system the best way to get around.
-Here’s what you can see where you go from east to west
+Here’s what you can see where you take the subway from east to west in Singapore.

 Uniquely Singaporean Culture